 “Fox helped me jumpstart my network,” says Fonda.
 “There were tons of events where I was able to meet many employers, alumni, and important industry representatives.
 Since the number of MBA students was small, we had meaningful individual time and access with recruiters and people I would’ve never met otherwise.”

 Fonda’s connections in the program led to an internship with IBM’s prestigious Summit Program.
-He now works for IBM as a senior client relationship manager.
+His internship later lead to a job at IBM as a senior client relationship manager in 2018.

 “My salary will definitely be higher with an MBA,” says Fonda.
-“And there’s no way I’d be considered for the job I’m taking, or even get my foot in the door, without the MBA network.
+“And there’s no way I’d be considered for the job, or even get my foot in the door, without the MBA network.
 Without a connection to the recruiter, I never would’ve gotten the job.
 Fox was the key to landing me here.”

 “There’s no doubt,” he continues, “an MBA is worth it.”